lamark pixel

 • Request an ambulance.
 As stated before, any motorcycle accident victim should be medically evaluated immediately following an accident.

 • Take photographs.
-If you or a family member are able to take photographs of the scene, injuries, and damage to the vehicles, this can greatly bolster your case.
+If you or a family member is able to take photographs of the scene, injuries, and damage to the vehicles, this can greatly bolster your case.
 Photos are one of the only pieces of evidence that can capture the scene of the accident as it happened on that day.
-Taking photos from various vantage points, as well as views several hundred feet away from the scene can help your motorcycle accident lawyer, the insurance adjuster, and the court understand how the accident occurred.
+Taking photos from various vantage points, as well as views several hundred feet away from the scene, can help your motorcycle accident lawyer, the insurance adjuster, and the court understand how the accident occurred.
 Photos are highly influential in personal injury cases.

 • Call attorney.
 Let your attorney know right away that you have been injured.
 Starting on your case right away protects you from having to talk to the insurance company, protects your rights as a claimant, puts the insurance company on notice that you take this accident seriously, and helps give your Nashville motorcycle lawyer plenty of time to collect evidence.